Paul Tudor Jones: 1976 New York Cotton Exchange

 In 1976, after graduating from the University of Virginia Jones asked his cousin William Dunavant Jr. for an introduction to trading.
 Dunavant was the CEO of Dunavant Enterprises, one of the world's largest cotton merchants.
 Dunavant sent Jones to talk with commodity broker Eli Tullis in New Orleans.
 Tullis represented some of the largest cotton traders in the world.
-Tullis hired Jones and mentored him in trading cotton futures at the New York Cotton Exchange.
-Eli Tullis fired Jones when he fell asleep at his desk after a night of partying in New Orleans.
+Tullis hired Jones and mentored him in trading cotton futures at the New York Cotton Exchange, but fired Jones when he fell asleep at his desk after a night of partying in New Orleans.
 Many years later, Jones served as treasurer in 1986 and then as chairman of the New York Cotton Exchange from August 1992 through June 1995.

-1976―1980 E. F. Hutton & Co.
+1976–1980 E. F. Hutton & Co.

 At 24 years old, Jones became a commodities broker for E. F. Hutton & Co.
 While working at E.F.
-Hutton Jones met, worked with and became friends with Glenn Dubin.
+Hutton Jones worked with and became friends with Glenn Dubin.

-1980—present: Tudor Investment Corporation
+1980–present: Tudor Investment Corporation

 Jones' firm manages $12 billion (as of 2022).
 Their investment capabilities are broad and diverse, including global macro trading, fundamental equity investing in the U.S. and Europe, emerging markets, venture capital, commodities, event-driven strategies, and technical trading systems.

 The Tudor Group, consisting of Tudor Investment Corporation and its affiliates, is involved in active trading, investing, and research in assets across fixed income, currencies, equities, and commodities asset classes and related derivative and other instruments in the global markets for an international clientele.
 The investment strategies of the Tudor Group include, among others, discretionary global macro, quantitative global macro (managed futures), discretionary equity long/short, quantitative equity market neutral and growth equity.

 Fees – Although the hedge fund industry standard is two percent per annum of assets under management and twenty percent of the profits, Tudor Investment Corp. charges four percent per annum of assets under management and twenty-three percent of the profits.

-1980 Founding – In 1980, Jones founded Tudor Investment Corporation, an asset management firm headquartered in Stamford, Connecticut.
+1980 founding – In 1980, Jones founded Tudor Investment Corporation, an asset management firm headquartered in Stamford, Connecticut.
 At the time, Jones was still a relatively unknown trader.
 Dunavant and Tullis were among Tudor's first clients.
 In one of Commodities Corporation's first external investments, Tudor was provided $30,000 to manage.

 Tudor (i.e. Jones) used his experience in trading cotton to branch into other commodities and financial instruments such as stock-index contracts and currency futures.

 1987 Black Monday – One of Jones' earliest and major successes was predicting Black Monday in 1987, tripling his money during the event due to large short positions.